Trump accuses FBI of ‘trying to destroy our country’ at Pennsylvania rally

 According to legal experts, the evidence against the former president could be enough for a grand jury to return an indictment against him for multiple violations of federal law punished by decades in federal prison.

-But Mr Trump told the crowd of supporters who’d gathered to see him in Pittsburgh that the myriad grievances he aired about the criminal investigation into his conduct was “not about him”.
+But Mr Trump told the crowd of supporters who’d gathered to see him in Wilkes-Barre that the myriad grievances he aired about the criminal investigation into his conduct was “not about him”.

 Instead, he described it as “a struggle for the fate of our republic” that pits his “Make America Great Again” movement against “a corrupt group of unelected tyrants”.